Dr Kerry Burton

 Lecturer in Human Geography

 Amory Building, University of Exeter, Rennes Drive, Exeter, EX4 4RJ , UK

 My teaching and research examine the role of the relationships between people and environments in relation to climate change, natural resource management, and sustainability transformations.
-I am particularly interested in the role of social and economic practices that create more just and equitable relationships between people and the planet.
+I am particularly interested in the role of low-carbon living and the social and economic practices that create more just and equitable relationships between people and the planet.